without inner change……

 – rev angel Kyodo williams

-At 14, away.
+At some point: Getting Out !!
 Punk.
 Rebellion.
 Squatting.
 First feelings of freedom around the campfire.
 Then Berlin.
 Demonstrations.
 Old squatted houses.
-The Nazi violence decreased.
-Police violence increased for a while.
+The Nazi violence grew less.
+Police violence grew more for a while.

 By the time I was twenty, I had accumulated quite some baggage.